stsypanov/PyThermalCamera-Windows/README.md

 - f v: Contrast
 - e w: Fullscreen Windowed.
 (Note: Going back to windowed does not seem to work on the Pi!)
 - r t: Record and Stop
-- m : Cycle through ColorMaps
+- m : Cycle through colormaps
+- i : Invert the colormap
 - h : Toggle HUD
 - q : Quit the program